gpschool/gpschool.github.io/index.md

 {% if meeting.present %}{% if meeting.url %}[{{ meeting.event }}]({{ meeting.url }}){% else %}{{ meeting.event }}{% endif %}, {{ meeting.location }}{% if meeting.startday %}, {{ meeting.startday }}{% if meeting.endday %}-{{ meeting.endday }}{% endif %}{% endif %} {{ meeting.startmonth }} {{ meeting.year }}{% endif %}
 {% endfor %}

-Registration for the GPSS 2019 summer school will open mid- to late-February 2019.
+Registration for the GPSS 2019 summer school will open mid- to late-March 2019.
 For enquiries please email <a href="mailto:mauricio.alvarez@sheffield.ac.uk">Mauricio Alvarez</a>.

 The Gaussian Process Summer Schools are a series of schools and workshops aimed at researchers who want to understand and use Gaussian process models, both in theory and practice.
 The main summer schools are held in Sheffield, UK.
 But we also have a series of events that take the summer school 'on tour' with Gaussian Process Road Shows.